tale-toul/OCP4AzureIPI/README.md

 ## Accessing a Private OpenShift Cluster from The Internet
 If the Openshift cluster deployed following the instructions in this repository is private, the API and any applications deployed in it are not accessible from the Internet.
 This may be the desired state right after installation, but at a later time, when the cluster is fully set up and production applications are ready, it is possible that a particular set of applications and even the API endpoint are expected to be publicly available.

-There are many options to make the applications and API endpoint publicly available, this repository includes a terraform module that can be used for such purpose, it can be found in the directory __Terraform/AppGateway__.
+There are many options to make the applications and API endpoint publicly available, this repository includes a terraform module that can be used for such purpose.
 This module creates an [Azure application gateway](https://docs.microsoft.com/en-us/azure/application-gateway/) that provides access to the applications running in the cluster, and optionally to the API endpoint.

 To successfully deploy the Application Gateway using the terraform template in this repository, the Azure infrastructure must also be deployed using the terraform templates in this repository, and the Openshift cluster must be already running.